 Not All CBD Hemp Oil is Created Equal

 Each batch of Receptra hemp oil is submitted for third-party testing.
 We share our testing results with our customers to ensure full transparency into our process and products.
-Third party testing and validation allows us to guarantee consistent, pure hemp extracts in all of our products.
+Third-party testing and validation allow us to guarantee consistent, pure hemp extracts in all of our products.
+If you still find yourself asking “How much CBD oil should I take?” don’t hesitate to reach out to our helpful customer service team.

 Why We Say “Serving” Instead of CBD Dosage